 - Select to highlight a row, or drag down to highlight multiple rows.

 - Click the up or down arrows, or right-click and drag, to move the rows to a new location.

 The Unknown column is selected by default.
 It allows new columns in the data.
 Move the column to the location where you want a new column to be.

 To change the supported length (characters for string and numeric fixed decimal types) or measurement (bytes for other numeric types) of data in a column, select Size and enter a number.
 Size varies by data type and can be edited for fixed decimal numeric types and all string types.
-See Data Types.
+Visit Data Types.

 Use the [data type]: Forced option to ensure a column always contains the expected data type; this is helpful when creating macros.
-See Macros.
+Visit Macros.

 Rename a Column or Add a Description

 - To add a description, select a filed in the Description column and enter a description.

 After you select or highlight rows (columns of data) in the table, select Options to view more configuration options:

 - Save/Load: Save the column configuration as a .yxft file.
-The Alteryx Field Type File is a text file can be used in other workflows using the Load Field Names or Load File Names and Types options.
+The Alteryx Field Type File is a text file that can be used in other workflows using the Load Field Names or Load File Names and Types options.